Today we’re answering all your questions about fine art wedding photography—even the ones you didn’t know you should be asking!

 You’re on the wedding photographer hunt.
 You’re browsing social media, tapping hashtags, figuring out who shot your friends’ weddings (and deciding whether you liked the photos—gulp).
 You’re reading guides and blogs and trying to sort through the myriad of photography styles to decide what you like.
 The search can be overwhelming!

 Well we’re here to help and in today’s post, we want to speak sweet-wedding-photography-whispers specifically to you, our Bride or Groom, who dreams of photos that accomplish far more than simply “documenting” your day.
-You want your photos to be an artistic expression, each one created with intention and savored just the same, like a work of art.
+You want your photos to be an artistic expression.
 You see your wedding day as a wholistic story to tell, from the scenery to the season, to the moments and the faces, to the relationships, the details, the anticipations and the in-betweens.
 You want your photos to evoke the artistry that is Your True Love Story.

 “Fine art wedding photographers approach the day with intention.
 Our goal is to bring the wedding story to life in a cohesive set of images, not disconnected snapshots…”